The Best Outdoor Restaurants in London | 70 Al Fresco Terraces To Explore

 Shoreditch has seen it all: nuns, factory owners, criminals, and prostitutes.
 Now it boasts a roof terrace with 360-degree views across the chimneys of the East End.
 And hipsters.

 Details: 2-4 Boundary Street, E2 7DD | Book here

 London’s own miniature riviera, perched in the shadow of Tower Bridge is exceedingly underrated.
 Which means you might just have a chance of scoring one of the outdoor tables at top-shelf tapas spot, Bravas Tapas…

 Details: St. Katherine Docks, E1W 1AT | Book here

 Trattoria Brutto | Clerkenwell

-Sometime in 2021, legendary restaurateur Norman Russell decided he wanted to open an old fashioned Italian trattoria in Clerkenwell.
-So he did.
+An old fashioned Italian trattoria in Clerkenwell, from the late founder of Polpo.
 And as with most old fashioned Italian trattorias, it’s got delicious food, reasonable prices, and a little terrace outside…

 Rochelle Canteen | Shoreditch